Summary

 The morning cortisol spike, boosted by bright light and physical activity, can clear residual adenosine on its own.

-"That cortisol pulse increases mood, increases alertness, but it does one other important thing: through an indirect pathway, it can clear out any residual adenosine."
+"And that cortisol pulse, yes, increases mood, yes, increases alertness, but it does one other very important thing, which is that through an indirect pathway, it can clear out any residual adenosine that might be present in your system when you wake up in the morning."